alexander-kohler/kanjiinfo/README.md

 - Add the contents from [Script](script.html) to the back card template.
 - Add KanjiInfo Field.
 - Add {{KanjiInfo}} to Back Card Template.
+- To get the stroke order you need to have the Kanji Stroke Order Font in your collection.media

 Change settings in config (Tools -> Add-ons -> kanjiinfo -> Config)